bureaugewas/DAMP/README.md

 # Decentralised Data Interface System

-Ddist is a Docker based Umbrel application for quickly spinning up and hosting Application Computer Interfaces (or APIs).
+Ddist is a Node Based Decentralised Data Interfacing Platform.
+It's an app for quickly spinning up and hosting Application Computer Interfaces (or APIs).
 This project is very much in progress and not for profit.
 Help is greatly appreciated.